quatrope/AutoMix/docs/index.rst

    tutorial
    compilation
    api
-   user
    license

-The AutoMix package is a C program for Unix-like systems, implementing the automatic Reversible Jump MCMC sampler of the same name described in Chapters 4, 5, and 6 of David Hastie's Ph.D. thesis (included in `docs/thesis`).
+The AutoMix package is a C program for Unix-like systems, implementing the automatic Reversible Jump MCMC sampler of the same name described in Chapters 4, 5, and 6 of David Hastie's Ph.D. thesis (included in ``docs/thesis``).

 While the original AutoMix is highly useful, the fact that it can only be used as an executable can limit its applicability.
 **LibAutoMix makes the core algorithms of Source Extractor available as a library of stand-alone functions and data structures.**